 Ricardo Meza, Executive Inspector General

 On September 7, 2010, Illinois Governor Pat Quinn appointed Mr. Meza as acting executive inspector general for the agencies of the Illinois governor.
-On November 17, 2010, the Illinois Senate confirmed Mr. Meza’s appointment.
-Prior to his appointment, Mr. Meza was the midwest regional counsel for the Mexican American Legal Defense and Educational Fund (MALDEF) in Chicago.
-While at MALDEF, Mr. Meza led the office’s litigation and public policy matters in 10 Midwestern states.
+He was reappointed to a five-year term on May 21, 2013.
+On October 23, 2013, the Illinois Senate confirmed Mr. Meza’s reappointment which expires June 30, 2018.
+Prior to his appointment, Mr. Meza was Midwest Regional Counsel for the Mexican American Legal Defense and Educational Fund (MALDEF) in Chicago were he led the office’s litigation and public policy matters.
 Mr. Meza also served over 10 years as an assistant U.S. attorney in the United States Attorney’s Office, primarily in its Chicago office where he tried over 30 federal criminal trials.
-Mr. Meza was a law clerk to the late Honorable Wendell C. Radford, U.S. Magistrate Judge for the Eastern District of Texas and also served as an assistant attorney general II, where he represented the State of Texas and the Comptroller of Public Accounts on tax related matters.
-Mr. Meza received his BA in political science from Illinois State University and obtained his law degree from The John Marshall Law School, where he was a staff member of the Software Law Journal, and president of the Hispanic Law Students Association.
-Mr. Meza is a 2007 Fellow of the Leadership Greater Chicago Program and also sits on the boards of directors for non-profit organizations.
+Mr. Meza was a law clerk to the late Honorable Wendell C. Radford, U.S. Magistrate Judge for the Eastern District of Texas and also served as an assistant attorney general II for the State of Texas.
+Mr. Meza received his BA in political science from Illinois State University and obtained his law degree from The John Marshall Law School.
+Mr. Meza is a 2007 Fellow of the Leadership Greater Chicago Program.

 Back to Top